 - Corporations: Articles of Incorporation or Certificate of Incorporation

-- If you’re a sole proprietor, you won’t need any documentation.
+- If you operate as a sole proprietorship, you won’t need this documentation.

 What to Consider When Choosing a Business Checking Account